JenniferByrnes/employee-tracker/README.md

 ## Installation

-Clone this repository and run index.js from the command line
+Clone this repository and run this line: npm init --y Install npm Package:  npm install mysql2
+And this one: npm i inquirer@8.2.4
+Include this one as well:  npm install console.table --save

 ## Usage

-Run index.js from the command line and answer command line prompts to view and manage business data
+Run index.js from the command line and answer command line prompts to view and manage business data.

 ## License